|Your pet counts on you for protection

 • Gradually, introduce a gauze-covered finger and gently scrub the teeth with a circular motion.

-• Watch out for wood – letting your cat pick up a piece of wood with his mouth can result in splinters and gum damage.
+• Watch out for wood – throwing sticks to dogs can result in splinters and gum damage.

 • Don’t let your pet chew on hard materials like bones or stones.
 They can wear down, even break teeth, damage gums and lead to infection.

-• Kittens have their first 26 “milk” or deciduous teeth at 2 to 3 weeks of age.
-Their 30 permanent teeth begin erupting around 3 months.
+• Puppies develop their deciduous teeth at 2 weeks of age, with their 42 permanent teeth starting to appear at 3 months.